Eelco05/Programmeerproject/DESIGN.md

 - This needs to show at least two variables, namelijk the different types of vinds and their amounts
 - Will initially show the total amount of vinds of the entire area, but will change according to the selected polygon in Vis1
 - Also linked to this is the image database.
-This will initialy show a random or prominent vind of the entire assemblage, <br> but will change according to the highlighted polygon.
+This will initialy show a random or prominent vind of the entire assemblage, but will change according to the highlighted polygon.
 - Further changes and datamanipulation will be possible for the user via a slider.
-However, what this will actually be changing <br> will strongly depend on the research aims of the project which data i will be using
+However, what this will actually be changing will strongly depend on the research aims of the project which data i will be using

 ## Visualisation 3: *Diverging bar chart*

 - Must finds should have, at least, a rough dating attached to them.
-This visualisation is meant to convey the relation between the <br> amount of find, their type and their date.
-This way
+This visualisation is meant to convey the relation between the amount of find, their type and their date.
+This way, the user can compare the amount of find per area to their historical period.

 ## Visualisation 4: *Nog niet duidelijk wat*